Albert-Gao/micro-aws-lambda/README.md

 Lambda Proxy is making it a flash to creating an API endpoint.
 But that's just the infrastructure part.
 It doesn't mean your business logic can be simplified.

-- I feel like I need a middleware setup to decouple my business logic, so I can reuse them across my lambda.
-But I don't want to install a lib that has many dependencies which adds overhead to the simplicity nature of lambda which result in a bigger bundle size as well.
+- I need a middleware setup to decouple my business logic without installing a lib that has many dependencies and result in a bigger bundle size as well.
 - I want to deal with a simple interface, where `before` is `before` and `after` is `after`.
-I don't want to deal with a mental model where a middleware will be invoked twice for both stages, and I still have to figure out the difference between the `before` and `after` stage.
+I don't want to deal with a mental model where a middleware will be invoked twice for both stages, and handle both the `before` and `after` stage in one function.

 # What problems does it solve

 Middleware is for decoupling logic.
-We all know it, but let me share you a simple story.
-Previously, I thought the `beforeHooks` is just a joke because what logic can you put there?
-Authentication mainly maybe? `afterHooks`?!
-Shouldn't you finish your logic in your controller already?

 I learned the value of `beforeHooks` and `afterHooks` after adopting [Feathers.JS](https://feathersjs.com/).
-Which has a beautiful concept of 3 layers for every endpoint, in `micro-aws-lambda`'s context, `beforeHooks` -> `lambda` -> `afterHooks`.
+Which has a beautiful concept of 3 layers for every endpoint, and I found myself rarely have any boilerplate code anymore.
+In `micro-aws-lambda`'s context, `beforeHooks` -> `lambda` -> `afterHooks`.

 Let's say a simple return-a-user endpoint, what does it look like when you are using `micro-aws-lambda`